tidyverse/tidyr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs, WARNINGs.
+There is one NOTE:

+* License components with restrictions and base license permitting such:
+  MIT + file LICENSE

 ## Downstream dependencies